makersacademy/takeaway-challenge/README.md

 * Clone this repo
 * Run `bundle install` in the project directory to install the required gems
+* Register on Twilio and get a Twilio number.
+* Create a .ENV file in the project directory to store the following from Twilio:
+    * ACCOUNT_SID
+    * AUTH_TOKEN
+    * TWILIO_NUMBER

 An example irb transcript is shown below to demonstrate how the app is used.
 An instance of `Takeaway` should be used to place orders